-etween 2014 and 2024, science, technology, engineering, and math-or "STEM"-fields are projected to play a key role in U.S. economic growth, adding almost 800,000 new jobs and growing 37.0 percent faster than the U.S. economy as a whole.12 Immigrants are already playing a huge part ensuring that Louisiana remains a leading innovator in STEM fields like energy and chemical production.
-Despite making up 4 percent of the state's population, immigrants represented 7.1 percent of all STEM workers in the state in 2014.
+etween 2014 and 2024, science, technology, engineering, and math-or "STEM"-fields are projected to play a key role in U.S. economic growth, adding almost 800,000 new jobs and growing 37.0 percent faster than the U.S. economy as a whole.
+Immigrants are already playing a huge part ensuring that Oregon remains a leading innovator in STEM fields like information technology and precision manufacturing.
+Despite making up 9.8 percent of the state's population, foreign-born Oregonians made up 14.6 percent of STEM workers in the state in 2014.

 Our outdated immigration system, however, makes it difficult for STEM employers to sponsor the high-skilled workers they need to fill critical positions.
 This is problematic because it can slow the ability of firms to expand and add jobs for U.S.-born workers.
 It also makes little sense, given the country's ongoing shortage of STEM talent-an issue that heavily impacts employers here.
-In 2014, 8.9 STEM jobs were advertised online in Louisiana for every one unemployed STEM worker in the state.
+In 2014, 11.2 STEM jobs were advertised online in

+Oregon for every one unemployed STEM worker in the state.

-Despite making up 4% of the state's population, immigrants represented 7.1% of all STEM workers in the state in 2014.
+Despite making up 9.8% of Oregon's population, immigrants currently represent 14.6% of all STEM workers in the state.

-Immigrants, however, are not just a crucial piece of Louisiana's STEM workforce now-they are also likely to power it in the future.
-In 2014 students on temporary visas made up roughly one out of every 4 students earning a STEM Master's degree at Louisiana's available STEM jobs were advertised online in 2014, compared to 2,785 unemployed STEM workers.

-The resulting ratio of open jobs to available workers was
+Immigrants, however, are not just a crucial piece of Oregon's STEM workforce now-they are also likely to power it in the future.
+In 2014 students on temporary visas made up roughly one out of every five students earning a STEM Master's degree at Oregon's universities, and 21.8 percent of students earning a PhD-level degree in STEM.
+Even after America's universities invest in their education, however, many of those students struggle to remain in the country after graduation.
+Creating visa pathways that would make it easier for them to stay would have a major economic benefit to Oregon.
+A study by the Partnership for a New American Economy available STEM jobs were advertised online in 2014, compared to 2,837 unemployed STEM workers.
+The resulting ratio of open jobs to available workers was jobs for U.S.-born workers would be created by 2021.

-8.9 to 1
+11.2 to 1